Global economy snapback to prove elusive despite market joy: Reuters polls

 The global economy was forecast to expand 3.1% this year, unchanged from the October median and the weakest since polling began for this period in April 2018.
 That is only a sliver better than last year.

-The International Monetary Fund’s latest world growth forecast was slowly converging toward the Reuters poll consensus, lowered to 3.3% from 3.4%, their third straight cut to the 2020 outlook.
+The International Monetary Fund’s latest world growth forecast was slowly converging towards the Reuters poll consensus, lowered to 3.3% from 3.4%, their third straight cut to the 2020 outlook.

 “The apparent ceasefire in the battle over tariffs removes a downside risk to growth.
 But tariffs remain high and we suspect that tensions will persist in other forms, adding to reasons to expect the global economic recovery to be a gradual one,” added Capital Economics’ McKeown.